Home » Blog » What to Do If Your Account Has Been Hacked (UK)

 Check recent activity

-Look for messages, purchases, password changes, unknown devices, new payment details or account settings you did not add.
+Look for messages, posts, orders, password changes, new addresses, payment changes or login alerts you do not recognise.

 6